gene-git/wg_tool/README.rst

 ----------------------------

 Wireguard denotes networks available to each peer using *AllowedIPs*.
-That variable tells waireguard to permit packets to from the those networks.
+That variable tells wireguard to permit packets to from the those networks.

-Wireguard uses that to create appropriate routes which it all work.
+Wireguard uses that to create appropriate routes which all work.
 This means that if a gateway, for example, offers LAN access to it's clients then every client has its *AllowedIPs* with that LAN network listed.